blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS student guide - SQL Server hybrid cloud.md

 1. **Orchestrated failover**: Fabrikam needs to automate and simplify the failover process for the web site.
 Design a solution that supports orchestrated failover of the entire site.

-2. **Additional infrastructure:** Address what additional infrastructure Fabrikam needs to enable the stated solution
+2. **Additional infrastructure:** Address what additional infrastructure Fabrikam needs to enable the stated solution.

 3. **SQL Server:** The DR solution for SQL Server should include near-zero data loss.
 Design the DR solution to provide near-zero data loss, but minimal overhead on normal transactions.
 The solution should not require the application to be recoded.